Personality and Temperament

 Colors

-How much do Abyssinian cats cost?
+How big do Abyssinian cats get?

-Are Abyssinian cats cuddly?
+Do Abyssinian cats shed?

 I am interested in this breed as I am starting a forest bathing program which will incorporate pets on my woodland hikes.
 I believe an Aby would be a great part of my team.
 What do you think?